Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

 ENABLED_APPS=pickle
 ```

-Now, we can run the Studio development server in the terminal with `yarn dev`.
+Now, we can run the Studio development server in the terminal with `pnpm dev`.
 If it started successfully, you can now open `http://localhost:5001/apps/pickle/tokens?groupIds[]=jar&network=ethereum` in your browser.
 You should see a list of addresses returned, and if you open any of these addresses in Etherscan, you'll see that they're all Pickle jar tokens.
 Hooray 🎉!

 ## Resolve standard ERC20 token properties